Edit in GitHubLog an issue

 Figure

-Non-reflowable constructs like graphs, images, flowcharts
+Non-reflowable constructs such as graphs, images, and flowcharts

 Footnote